Once Upon a Time in Colombia…

 Once upon a time, there was a girl who was afraid to visit Colombia…

 She thought it would be too dangerous.
 Too scary.
 Too many drugs.
-After all, that’s what Colombia is known for, isn’t it?
+After all, that’s what Colombia’s known for, isn’t it?

-But her travel plans changed, and all of a sudden she found herself on a flight to Cartagena.
+But her travel plans changed, & all of a sudden she found herself on a flight to Cartagena.

-From the moment she stepped off the plane, and saw the swaying palm trees, she began to think that maybe – just maybe, she had gotten Colombia all wrong.
+From the moment she stepped off the plane, & saw swaying palm trees, she began to think that maybe ~ just maybe, she’d gotten Colombia all wrong.

 She began to feel excited.
-She couldn’t wait to get out and explore – a sure sign that this place just might be made for her.
+She couldn’t wait to get out & explore ~ a sure sign that this place just might be made for her.

 And so it was.

-She came across the friendliest taxi cab drivers she’d ever found, anywhere in the world.
+She came across friendlier taxi drivers than she’d ever found, anywhere in the world.

-She came across some of the most beautiful women she’d seen anywhere in the world – and loved how they dressed, so she tried to copy them.
+She met some of the most beautiful women she’d seen anywhere in the world ~ & loved how they dressed, so she copied their style.

-She started to feel that maybe, just maybe, there was a little bit of Colombian in her.
-God willing.
+She started to feel that maybe ~ just maybe, there was a little bit of Colombian in her.

-She found islands out in the middle of the sea, with nothing but shacks and snorkels on them.
+Once upon a time in Colombia, she found islands in the middle of the sea, with nothing but shacks, snorkels, & sunshine.
+They had exotic names like Isla de Providencia, the Rosario Islands, & Isla Baru.
 Here, time did not exist.

-She found herself in pools by the ocean, wearing monokinis she wouldn’t have had the guts to wear in the States.
+Once up on a time in Colombia, she found herself in pools by the ocean, wearing monokinis she wouldn’t have the guts to wear in the States.

 She ate ceviche everywhere.